 NOAA Fisheries published the proposed rule in August 2016 after years of research, reviews, and discussions with interested parties and the public.
 Of course, there are situations where being close to spinner dolphins may be unavoidable, and the proposed rule takes such situations into consideration.
 For example, you may be exempt from the rule if a spinner dolphin approaches you, though you must make no attempt to engage it and should instead try to move away from it.
 And boat operators may be exempt under similar circumstances.

 The agency expects to publish a final rule in the upcoming year.
+[See UPDATE at the top of this story]

 New regulations aside, it's important to remember that not all people, boaters, or tour operators engage in activities that could potentially harass Hawaiian spinner dolphins.
 Some operators voluntarily adhere to responsible viewing guidelines — including staying at least 50 yards away from dolphins — set forth by NOAA's Dolphin SMART Program.